pinkpigeondocs/Pink-Pigeon-Documentation/docs/2_Account_Setup_And_Login/2_login.md

 ![Image of password reset password e-mail](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/reset_pw_email.png)

 2.)
-From within your "My Account" area, which is shown as part of the "My Account" section below.
+From within your "My Account" area, which is shown as part of the "My Account" section, which is next.